A Doe and Her Fawn

 And lets the fawn satiate its hunger.

-The little head bobbing and tail flagging,
+Its little head bobbing and its tail flagging

 As its craving is abated and appetite satisfied;

-It is contented and ready to continue its journey,
+It is contented and ready to continue its journey

 In the ways of nature and survival.

-The doe slowly moves on as the fawn struggles;
+The doe slowly moves on as the fawn struggles

-(Those steps must seem an eternity
+(Those steps must seem an eternity to complete,

 Beside her for a much-needed rest.